This is What Happens to Your Body When You Drink Water

 There's nothing better than taking that first gulp of cold water when you're parched and feeling it immediately fill your body with the hydration it desperately needs.
 Actually, even if you're super thirsty, it still takes a bit for the water to fill your cells and organs.
 Instead, that feeling of relief you get is called an anticipatory reflex.
 A study published in the journal Nature found that although the processes in your body that lead to thirst happen slowly, your body is able to anticipate when dehydration could happen, thus signals your body to feel thirsty.

 Coffee isn't the only thing that perks you up when you're feeling groggy.
 Many times, people feel fatigued because they haven't had enough water to drink.
 Instead of reaching for yet another cup of something caffeinated next time you get a bout of the yawns, try a big glass or bottle of water.
-H2O keep your bodily systems functioning at their best and perk you up to get over that afternoon slump.
+H2O keeps your bodily systems functioning at their best and perk you up to get over that afternoon slump.

-You're a Beast in the Gym
+You're a beast in the gym.

-Your Skin is Brighter
+Your skin is brighter.

 Sure, every celeb ever credits their flawless complexion to drinking water.
 But there's something to proper hydration that shows itself on your skin.
 If you don't get enough water, your skin becomes dry, your wrinkles are deeper, and your overall complexion looks duller.
 Although drinking water isn't a cure-all for all of your skin woes, it will definitely brighten your face and help fight inflamed skin.